SkynetLabs/skynet-workshop/README.md

 console.log('Data Key: ', dataKey);
 ```

+3. Above this code, uncomment `console.log('Saving user data to SkyDB...');`

-3. Next, we want the certificate web page to read this data.
+4. Next, we want the certificate web page to read this data.
 The code to fetch the SkyDB entry is already in the generated page, but you'll need to tell it the public key and data key before uploading it to Skynet.
 Find the code from _Step 2.1_ that says

 ```javascript
 const webPage = generateWebPage(name, skylinkUrl);